 HTTP/1.1 served us well for over two decades, but as websites got heavier and more interactive, its cracks started to show:

-• Even though HTTP/1.1 introduced persistent connections, it still handles one request at a time per TCP connection.
+HTTP/1.1introduced persistent connections, it still handles one request at a time per TCP connection.
 Thus, the client has to wait for the previous request to be served before sending the next request.
-This means that if a request is slow, it will be blocking all the subsequent requests (head-of-line blocking at the application-layer level)
+This means that if a request is slow, it will be blocking all the subsequent requests (head-of-line blocking at the application-layer level) HTTP/1.1sends headers as plain text without any built-in compression.
+On top of that, the same headers often get exchanged over and over on the same connection, which is wastefulHTTP/1.1uses TCP connections, which are relatively expensive to open and manage, wasting bandwidth unnecessarily

 Many of these limitations directly inspired the development of HTTP/2 and HTTP/3.